labex-labs/open-source-labs/javascript/30-seconds-of-javascript/lab-approximately-equal/step1.md

-# Approximate Number Equality
+# Checking for Approximate Number Equality in JavaScript

-> To start practicing coding, open the Terminal/SSH and type `node`.

-Checks if two numbers are approximately equal to each other.
+To practice coding, open the Terminal/SSH and type `node`.
+This code checks if two numbers are approximately equal to each other.
+To do this:

-- Use `Math.abs()` to compare the absolute difference of the two values to `epsilon`.
+- Use the `Math.abs()` method to compare the absolute difference of the two values to `epsilon`.
-- Omit the third argument, `epsilon`, to use a default value of `0.001`.
+- If you don't provide a third argument, `epsilon`, the function will use a default value of `0.001`.

+Here's the code:

 ```js
 const approximatelyEqual = (v1, v2, epsilon = 0.001) =>
   Math.abs(v1 - v2) < epsilon;
 ```

+To test the function, you can call it with two numbers as arguments, like this:

 ```js
 approximatelyEqual(Math.PI / 2.0, 1.5708); // true
 ```

+This will return `true` because `Math.PI / 2.0` is approximately equal to `1.5708` with an epsilon of `0.001`.